-4.9 Grid integration
+Grid integration

 Seamless grid integration of traditional generation, renewables and storing technologies is a key element in addressing challenges posed by decarbonisation, decentralisation and digital transformation.
 The key objective is maintaining grid stability while taking into account new supply and demand concepts, new power surplus and shortage patterns, new business models affecting consumption habits.
 In order to underpin grid stability and reliability requirements, sector coupling becomes a necessity, as do new storage and conversion schemes.
-Also to be considered are stronger interactions with other grids or the coexistence of DC and AC grids - such as railway and electric vehicle grids, emerging battery grids composed of domestic & distribution solutions, and novel storage concepts like Power-to-X (P2X).
+Also to be considered are stronger interactions with other grids such as gas grids and the coexistence of DC and AC grids, such as railway and electric vehicle grids, emerging battery grids composed of domestic & distribution solutions, and novel storage concepts like power-to-X (P2X).

-4.9.1 Some measurement challenges in grid integration
+4.9.1 Measurements challenges - Grid integration

-- Measurement concepts for Power-to-X processes - Measurement concepts for storage processes - Measurement concepts for charging processes, e.g. EV

-Measurement concepts of coexisting DC and AC grids, for instance related to bidirectional DC-AC substations
+- Measurement concepts for power-to-X processes - Measurement concepts for storage processes - · Measurement concepts for charging processes, e.g., EV - · Measurement concepts of coexisting DC and AC grids, for instance related to bidirectional DC-AC substations